 Prerequisite: Approval of project.
+Conference, 1 hour per unit.
 Allows student to pursue Directed Study in Media Arts on a contract basis under the direction of a supervising instructor.
 Credit limit: A maximum of 3 units per subject in Directed Study may be taken for credit.